lir2002/aws-tf-demo/README.md

 1. Prepare a self-signed certificate for HTTPS.
     + Use openssl to generate private.key, certificate.csr and certificate.crt in order:
        > openssl genrsa -out private.key 2048
        > openssl req -new -key private.key -out certificate.csr
        > openssl x509 -req -days 366 -in certificate.csr -signkey private.key -out certificate.crt
-    + In AWS Certificate Manager(ACM) console, Select **Import certificate** and paste the contents of private.key and certificate.crt in _Certificate private key_ and _Certificate body_ to get a Certificate in ACM.
+    + In AWS Certificate Manager(ACM) console, Select **Import certificate** and paste the contents of private.key and certificate.crt in _**Certificate private key**_ and _**Certificate body**_ respectively to get a Certificate in ACM.
 1. Use ARN of the imported certificate as input variable *web_certificate_ar* for terraform run.
    Suggest create a file "*.tfvars" locally to specify all neccessary varaibles values via `-var-file` parameter , for example:
     ```